Helen Lewis (journalist)

-Helen Lewis (born 30 September 1983) is a British journalist and a staff writer at The Atlantic.
+Helen Alexandra Lewis (born 30 September 1983) is an English journalist and staff writer at The Atlantic.
 She is a former deputy editor of the New Statesman, and has also written for The Guardian and The Sunday Times.

+Early life

+Lewis was born in Worcester, England.
+She attended St Mary's School, Worcester, until 2001 and completed a Bachelor of Arts with honours in English at St Peter's College, Oxford, in 2004.
+In 2011, Lewis completed a Master of Arts in English at the Open University.

 Career

-After graduating, she gained a post-graduate diploma in newspaper journalism from London's City University.
+After graduating from Oxford, Lewis gained a post-graduate diploma in newspaper journalism from London's City University.
 Subsequently, she was accepted on the Daily Mail's programme for trainee sub-editors, working in the job for a few years, and later joining the team responsible for commissioning features for the newspaper.
-She was appointed the Women in the Humanities Honorary Writing Fellow at Oxford University for 2018/2019, and since 2019 is on the steering committee for the Reuters Institute for Journalism at Oxford University, where she delivered a lecture on "The Failures of Political Journalism," subsequently adapted as a New Statesman cover story.
+She was appointed the Women in the Humanities Honorary Writing Fellow at Oxford University for 2018/2019, and since 2019 has been on the steering committee for the Reuters Institute for Journalism at Oxford University, where she delivered a lecture on "The Failures of Political Journalism", subsequently adapted as a New Statesman cover story.

-Lewis was appointed as deputy editor of the New Statesman in May 2012, after becoming assistant editor in 2010.
+Lewis was appointed deputy editor of the New Statesman in 2012, after becoming assistant editor in 2010.
 Since July 2019, she has been a staff writer at The Atlantic.

-In September 2018, Lewis interviewed Jordan Peterson for GQ, in a video which has been viewed over 60 million times.

-In November 2019, April 2020, October 2020, April 2021 and November 2021 Lewis was a panellist on BBC's Have I Got News for You.
+In 2018, Lewis interviewed Jordan Peterson for GQ, in a video which has been viewed over 70 million times.
+She is a frequent panellist on BBC's Have I Got News for You.

 Difficult Women

 Lewis's first book Difficult Women: A History of Feminism in 11 Fights, a history of the battles for women's rights, was published by Jonathan Cape on 27 February 2020.
-Difficult Women was featured in the New Statesman under "Books to Read in 2020", and in the Observer list of "Non-fiction Books to Look Out for in 2020".
+Difficult Women was featured in the New Statesman under "Books to Read in 2020", and in The Observer list of "Non-fiction Books to Look Out for in 2020".

-Broadcast
+The Genius Myth

+In 2025, Jonathan Cape published Lewis's second book The Genius Myth: The Dangerous Allure of Rebels, Monsters and Rule-Breakers.
+The Observer called it an "angry, witty book" while The Economist described it as "original and painfully timely".

+Broadcasting

-In December 2019, Lewis launched her Radio 4 series, The Spark, a longform interview series with each episode dedicated to a single guest (or, in one case, two co-authors).
+In 2019, Lewis launched her Radio 4 series, The Spark, a longform interview series with each episode dedicated to a single guest (or, in one case, two co-authors).
 The first four series have been collected by Penguin as an audiobook.

-In September 2021, the BBC aired her comedy documentary series Great Wives.

-In December 2022, Helen Lewis' eight-part podcast called The New Gurus aired on BBC Radio 4.
+In 2021, the BBC aired her comedy documentary series Great Wives.
+In 2022, Helen Lewis's eight-part podcast called The New Gurus aired on BBC Radio 4.
 In it, she investigated the popularity and influence of charismatic individuals from Russell Brand to Jordan Peterson.

+Lewis presents the current affairs podcasts Page 94: The Private Eye Podcast, with Ian Hislop, Andrew Hunter Murray, and Adam Macqueen, and Strong Message Here with Armando Iannucci.